grochowskia/cfm-vagrant/cfm-hitless-1/README.md

 docker run -t --net host -e orchestrator=openstack -e action=import_cluster -v $COMMAND_SERVERS_FILE:/command_servers.yml -v $INSTANCES_FILE:/instances.yml -d --privileged --name contrail_command_deployer $CCD_IMAGE
 ```

+## BMS Multi-homing Configuration
+In order to use multihoming for BMS1 and BMS4, you will need to patch the BMS servers with the following files in the cfm-hitless-1/sample-configs directory.
+(Note that Vagrant doesn't seem to support bonding configuration from the Vagrantfile)
+- ifcfg-eth2
+- ifcfg-eth3
+- ifcfg-bond0

+Then do "sudo systemctl restart network" for them to take effect.

+Here are some useful commands for debugging on the Centos BMS:
+- cat /proc/net/bonding/bond0
+- ip address
+- ip route

+You must use untagged interfaces on the BMS link because the Vagrant 82540EM NIC strips off tags.
+This means the vQFXs also need to be configured with untagged interfaces on the multi-homing LAG interface.

+See provided sample QFX configurations in cfg-hitless-1/sample-configs for reference.

+NOTE: During development, I encountered some strange issues with the BMS Centos bond interfaces where LACP never got into the right state.
+After doing "vagrant destroy" and "vagrant up" on the BMS VMs, and patching with the ifcfg files, the problem went away.
+So, the moral of the story is, when in doubt destroy.

 # Troubleshooting Tips

+## Packet Sniffing

 Want to sniff packets on virtualbox internal network fab2_vqfx2_seg2